apache/gravitino/docs/how-to-use-python-client.md

 11. Drop this `Fileset.Type.EXTERNAL` type fileset and check if the fileset location was not deleted in HDFS.

-## How to development Gravitino Python Client
+## How to development Apache Gravitino Python Client

 You can ues any IDE to develop Gravitino Python Client.
 Directly open the client-python module project in the IDE.